 How to make the spiced dough

-Use a food processor.
-It's the easiest way because you can easily grind the almonds and the graham cracker crumbs and then add the rest of the ingredients, including spices and lemon zest, to the bowl.
+- Use a food processor.
+It's the easiest way because you can quickly grind the almonds and the graham cracker crumbs and then add the rest of the ingredients, including spices and lemon zest, to the same bowl.

-Butter: add it in pieces and process.
-You will have a soft and creamy mixture similar to frangipane.
+- After adding the butter, you will have a soft and creamy mixture similar to almond cream or frangipane.

 Forming the dough

-Gather the dough, turning it onto itself several times until you have a solid pastry round with no flour patches.
+- Gather the mixture until you form a dough, turning it onto itself several times until you have a solid pastry round with no flour patches.
+It will come together but be somewhat crumbly.

-Wrap in plastic and refrigerate as directed in the recipe.
-I use freezer sheets.
+- Cover well in plastic wrap (I use freezer sheets) and refrigerate as directed in the recipe.

-Vintage Kitchen tip: after incorporating flour in a pie dough, we don't want to develop gluten as it will toughen it after it's baked.
-So mix *just* until it's all well incorporated but don't over do it.
+After incorporating flour in a pie dough, we don't want to develop gluten as it will toughen after it's baked.
+So mix *just* until it's all well incorporated, but don't overdo it.

 The filling

-I hoard frozen raspberries year-round.
-I mean, lots of pounds.
-So I usually make homemade raspberry fillings and sauces.
+I hoard frozen raspberries year-round—lots of pounds—so I usually make homemade raspberry fillings and sauces.

-- Thicker filling: for this torte, you need a thicker one so that you're able to cut the tart and not have a raspberry pool.
-To achieve that, I mix the best raspberry marmalade I can afford with real berries and end up with the right amount of tang and sturdiness.
+- Thicker filling: For this torte, you need a thicker filling to cut the tart without creating a pool of raspberries.
+To achieve that, I mix the best raspberry marmalade I can afford with real berries, which gives it the right amount of tang and sturdiness.

 - How sweet should it be?
 This is really up to you and your level of sweetness.
 I like it more acid than not, especially with such a rich buttery pastry.
 So feel free to adjust the sugar and lemon juice to your taste.

 The berries will release juice and break up.
-Don't let it evaporate too much so the filling is not too thick.
+Don't let the liquid evaporate too much so the filling is not too thick.
+You'll be adding some jam that will thicken it.

 Assembling the tart (video)